RuiRana/RuiRana/README.md

 Currently building hands-on expertise in <b>Cloud Computing</b> and <b>AI</b>, working on AWS-based projects and data-driven solutions.
 </p>

+I’m a senior leader with over 25 years of experience in education and the charity sector, specialising in strategic leadership, operations, and service transformation.
+I am currently developing hands-on expertise in cloud computing and AI, working on practical AWS and machine learning projects.
+My work includes building and deploying applications using services such as S3, Lambda, and Rekognition, as well as exploring data workflows and AI-driven solutions.

+I’m particularly interested in how cloud and AI technologies can be applied to solve real-world business problems and improve organisational performance.

+This GitHub portfolio documents my learning journey, practical implementations, and ongoing projects in AWS, data engineering, and machine learning..

 ---

 <h2>🛠️ Technical Skills</h2>